 Let’s go over the types of documents you need to shred in order to have all your bases covered.

 Most people keep their Social Security card and birth certificate in a safe place.
-However, if you ever need to make a copy of them, you should shred them immediately once they are no longer needed.
+However, if you ever need to make a copy of them, you need to shred them once they’re not needed.

-You should also shred any expired forms of identification, especially old driver’s licenses.
+You should also shred any expired forms of id, especially old driver’s licenses.
 This applies to old passports or voter registration cards as well.
-Just because they have expired doesn’t mean a criminal wouldn’t like to get their hands on them.
+Just because it’s expired doesn’t mean a criminal wouldn’t like to get their hands on it.

 A good rule of thumb is to shred anything that has information only you know about or need.